 Want a cheap fixer-upper Centipede Shield?
 Limited quantity here!
 For expert users only: Dings 'n Dents Centipede Shield

-The Centipede Shield is an add-on PCB for standard layout (Duemilanova, Diecimila, Uno) Arduino microcontroller boards.
+The Centipede Shield V2 is an add-on PCB for standard layout (Duemilanova, Diecimila, Uno) Arduino microcontroller boards.
 It uses the Wire I2C interface on analog pins 4 and 5 to provide 64 general purpose I/O pins.

 Click here for documentation!

-This means that each pin can be assigned as an input or output, just like the standard digital pins on the Arduino.
+Each pin can be assigned as an input or output, just like the standard digital pins on the Arduino.
 A library is provided that makes it easy to access the pins from Arduino code.
 The library commands are extremely similar to the existing pinMode, digitalWrite and digitalRead commands.

 Each group of 16 pins is controlled by a separate chip on the I2C bus.
 The pins are wired to 2x10 headers, intended for use with IDC ribbon cable connectors.
 Two of the extra wires are used for ground, and two more are used for a "common" connection that can be wired to some other signal or voltage by the user if desired.

 The Centipede Shield can connect to the Centipede Breakout and Centipede Breadboard Breakout, using 20-Conductor Ribbon Cable and 2x10 Connectors for Ribbon Cable.
 The breakout boards make it easy to wire all the I/O pins to your switches, sensors, LEDs and other devices.